Krayorn/blog/src/content/blog/codingame-abcdefghijklmnopqrstuvwxyz.md

 ## Parsing

-Classic puzzle start, save the input in a grid!
+Classic puzzle start, store the input in a grid!
-I'm also saving the locations of all the `a` to know where to start solves later on.
+I'm also saving the locations of all the `a` to know where to start the searches later on.

 ```go
 	grid := make([][]string, n)